Keep car from getting towed

 Can a car be towed while the driver is in the car?

 No, if the driver is still in the car it cannot be towed for the driver can be harmed while being in the car during a tow.
-The tow truck driver will need to find a way to get the driver out of the car in order for the car to be towed successfully.
+The tow truck driver will need to find a way to get the driver out of the car for the car to be towed successfully.

 Is it true that you can't tow a front wheel drive car from the rear?